Gann Square of Nine – How to Trade Using This Forecasting Tool

 The trading concepts used by William Delbert Gann or W.D.
-Gann as he is fondly called is a name in the financial markets that instantly brings intrigue and mystery, not to forget the fact that Gann's concepts of trading are vast in itself.
+Gann as he is fondly called bring feelings of intrigue and mystique.

-Gann as primarily a trader known for his market forecasting abilities combining a mix of geometry, astrology, and ancient math techniques.
-Gann started trading at the age of 24 and was religious by nature, reflected in some of his work.
-Gann was also a 33rd degree Freemason, to which some attribute his knowledge of ancient mathematics.
+He is primarily known for his market forecasting abilities, such as the Gann square of nine which combine a mix of geometry, astrology, and ancient math techniques.
+Gann started trading at the age of 24 and was a religious man.

-For the most part, Gann's works have been open to interpretation with many of his methods of trading is far from simple.
-Therefore, to trade based on Gann's methods requires some serious practice and significant effort on the part of the day trader.
+For the most part, Gann's works have been open to interpretation.
+Therefore, to trade based on Gann's methods requires extensive practice and understanding.

 Among the many trading methods known to Gann, the square of nine is quite popular.